The NIHR funds research by contracting researchers’ institutions on behalf of the UK Secretary of State for Health and Social Care.

 2.2.1. confirm the continuation of the Contract for the remaining term; or

-2.2.2. terminate this Contract without further liability by giving the Contractor notice in accordance with Clause 20.5.]
+2.2.2. terminate this Contract without further liability if in its sole discretion the Authority finds the review unsatisfactory by giving the Contractor notice in accordance with Clause 21.3 and 21.7.]

 Administration and direction of research

 3.1.
 Research commissioned by the Authority is open and, subject to the provisions of this Contract, details of Research are normally published.

 3.2.
 The Authority may publish non-confidential details of the Research and the actual or projected costs of the Research.